alexafahrer/elections/README.md

 ## Description

 In this project, we are looking at state voting trends in the United States presidential elections.
-We will create animated, spatio-temporal  viziualizations to explore these tendencies in presidential elections from 1976 to 2020.
+We will create animated, spatio-temporal  visualizations to explore these tendencies in presidential elections from 1976 to 2020.

 ## Files